Updated June 20, 2022

 - Clients are encouraged to travel by car to our facilities.
 We have arranged for Sober Coaches to transport clients to our facilities if needed for both BC and Alberta.

-- New female clients to GSWC will remain in their own private suite with a bedroom, bathroom, kitchen and living room until testing is complete.
+- New clients to GSWC will remain in their own private suite with a bedroom, bathroom, kitchen and living room until testing is complete.
 Clients may access common areas at Tidemark Residences while wearing a mask and properly social distancing.

 - New clients may access daytime programming at our Cliffside Building once testing is complete and clear.